On this page

 Companies seeking access to the CUTA for exploration or mining activities must:

-- hold a mining tenement issued by the South Australian Department of State Development
+- hold a mining tenement issued by the Government of South Australia

 - enter into a Deed of Access with the Australian Government, and